 To read Barry Lopez is to commune with a deep thinker.
 His writings have frequently been compared to those of Henry David Thoreau, as he brings a depth of erudition to the text by immersing himself in his surroundings, deftly integrating his environmental and humanitarian concerns.
+In his fiction, he frequently addresses issues of intimacy, ethics, and identity.
 In his nonfiction, he often examines the relationship between human culture and physical landscape.
-In his fiction, he frequently addresses issues of intimacy, ethics, and identity.
+His new memoir is titled Horizon (Knopf, March 19, 2019).

 Once a landscape photographer, Barry Lopez continues to maintain close contact with a diverse community of artists.
 He is on the advisory board of Theater Grottesco in Santa Fe.
 He has collaborated with composer John Luther Adams on several concert and theater productions and spoken at openings for sculptor Michael Singer and photographer Robert Adams.
 In another arena of work, Barry Lopez collaborated with E.O.
 Wilson in the design of a university curriculum that combines the sciences and humanities in a new undergraduate major.
 Barry Lopez has also been the subject of a book by William E. Tydeman titled Conversations with Barry Lopez: Walking the Path of Imagination.
 A critical analysis of his fiction, Other Country: Barry Lopez and the Community of Artists was published in 2015 from the University of Arizona Press.